Search Menu

 • Particular emphasis will be on improving habitat for native pollinator and bee populations throughout the state

-• Irrigation for plant establishment will be a requirement for project sponsorship
+• Irrigation for plant establishment will be a requirement for project award

-• Awarded applicants will receive additional information in August with plants/seeds available early Fall for distribution
+• Awarded applicants will receive additional information in August with plants available early Fall for distribution

-• Plants and seeds will be pre-selected and supplied as ready-to-plant habitat kits based on your area and need
+• Plants are pre-selected and supplied based on your region

 The Utah Pollinator Habitat Program is now on Facebook and Instagram, where you can get up to date news and ideas.